freewili/freewili_webdocs/blog/2024-12-10/index.md

 ## What we learned

-We learned a lot about how free wili works, how to write to it, and its functionalities.
+We learned a lot about how FREE-WILi works, how to write to it, and its functionalities.
 We also learned how to use pygame to process user inputs from a controller, to parse and control them correctly, and also how to manage multiple controllers.

 ## What's next for Wili-Party

 Ideally, we would love to make the controller input work without running it through a computer for processing.
-We want the games to be able to be fully run on the free wili itself, with just two controllers as support.
+We want the games to be able to be fully run on the FREE-WILi itself, with just two controllers as support.
 We would also like to make the communication wireless, so we are not cluttered with USB-C cables while playing.

 ### Built With